Project creation#

 Operator

-Operator object.
+Operator definition object.

-Module.add_signature(name: str, is_node: bool = True, is_inlined: bool = False) swan.Signature#
+ModuleBodyCreator.add_operator_declaration(name: str, is_node: bool = True, is_inlined: bool = False) swan.OperatorDeclaration#

-Add an operator signature to the module.
+Add an operator declaration to the module.

 Parameters: